Omnium Zero-Drive Bike Trainer

 - Included fork adapters: 9mm Quick-Release, Thru Axle: 12×100mm, 15×100mm & 15×110mm.

-- Available fork adapters: Cannondale Lefty 2.0, 8mm x 74mm (folding bike)
+- Available fork adapters: Cannondale Lefty 2.0

 - Adaptable to virtually any bike size and geometry